 You can use standard publishing or managed publishing to publish an update to an existing app.

 - Standard publishing: Updates to existing apps are processed and published as soon as possible.
 By default, your app will use standard publishing.
-Certain apps may be subject to extended reviews, which may result in review times of up to seven days or longer in exceptional cases.
+Certain apps may be subject to extended reviews, which may result in review times of up to 7 days or longer in exceptional cases.
 Go to Update or unpublish your app to learn more about Standard publishing.

 - Managed publishing: Updates to existing apps are processed as usual.
-After they’ve been approved, you control exactly when the changes are published.
+After it's approved, you control exactly when the changes are published.
 Go to Control when app changes are published with managed publishing to learn more.

 Important: To publish updates, work with your account owner to decide which of the following permissions you need:

 - Release to production, exclude devices, and use Play App Signing

 - Release apps to testing tracks